 Internal Stability of Anchors

 The internal stability of an anchorage system of sheeting is determined for each layer independently.
-The verification analysis determines an anchor force, which equilibrates the system of forces acting on a block of soil.
-The block is outlined by sheeting, terrain, line connecting the heel of sheeting with anchor root and by a vertical line passing through the center of anchor root and terrain.
+The verification analysis determines the anchor force, which equilibrates the system of forces acting on a block of soil.
+The block is outlined by sheeting, terrain, line connecting the heel of sheeting with anchor root, and by a vertical line passing through the center of anchor root and terrain.

 The theoretical footing of sheeting construction is the point where the sum of horizontal forces under the bottom of the construction pit is equal to zero.
 If this point lies under the footing of the sheeting wall, the theoretical point is the footing of this wall.

 The analysis is performed per one running meter of a sheeting structure.
 Anchor forces are therefore computed with respect to their spacing in individual layers.

 Scheme for verification of the ith layer of anchors is shown in the figure.
 The force equilibrium for the block ABCD is being determined.
 The following forces enter the analysis:

 resultant of active earth pressure acting on sheeting (on line AD)